sla80/SmartSvgViewer/README.md

 </svg>
 ```

-### Features
-“Smart SVG Viewer” is an Alpha build, but it is already usable for viewing SVG images.
-Here is a list of its features (some are unique):
-- Shows SVG and SVGZ images with Transparency Grid (alpha channel), correct size in pixels, aspect ratio and scale.
-- Thumbnail Gallery, Folder Tree, Quick Search box.
-- Supports High-DPI screens.
-The application window is scaled to match the screen DPI scale, but image preview and thumbnails renders on device physical pixels, at a higher resolution and perfectly sharp (no blurring).
-- Supports multi-screen systems.
-When you drag a window to another screen, it adapts to screen DPI.
-- Export to PNG, SVG, SVGZ formats.
-Optional resize and antialiasing in PNG export.
-- Lightweight.
-The executable file is now only 82 KB in size (including the 24 KB icon).
-And the installer is an MSI file, 440 KB.
-- Automatic daily check for updates.
-One-click updates are downloaded, installed and launched in just a few seconds.
-- MIT License.
-Free of charge for personal and commercial use.
 ### Future plans
 - Pop-up menus, Preferences window, many UI improvements, Dark theme, Batch Conversion, Image Comparison, and configurable SVG Optimizer integration.
 - Obtain a certificate for signing the installer MSI package to get rid of the “Windows protected your PC” and/or “Unknown Publisher” warnings during installation.